 - Nursing staff will ask you providing identifiers to confirm your identity, and inquiry your medical record and past allergic history

 - Nursing staff will confirm your acceptance of the surgery and anesthesia.
 If you have any questions, please do not hesitate to ask nurse staffs.

 - Staff nurses will drop topical mydriatic and local anesthetic agents for eye.
 You might take preoperative oral medication before surgery.

 - Remove all your accessories, watch, artificial denture, and wipe lipstick or nails polish.
 Please hand over your belongings to families or leave all in the locker at nursing station before enter into operating room.

 - If you take asthma inhaler, please do bring with you.

 - Wear loose-fitting clothing in order to change surgical attires at ease.

 - Intraoperative nursing care

-- Nurse staffs will help you maintain prone position and use equipment to prevent fall and hurt from positioning.
+- Nursing staff will help you maintain supine position and use equipment to prevent fall and hurt from positioning.
 We will keep you warm with blanket or heat lamp.

 - There will be aseptic sheet on your face only exposed the eye which will be operated and staffs will provide oxygen under aseptic sheet.